ethereum-optimism/optimism/specs/fault-proof-vm.md

 Syscalls referencing unnkown file descriptors fail with an `EBADF` errno as done on Linux/MIPS.

+All I/O operations are restricted to a maximum of 4 bytes per operation.
+Any read or write syscall request exceeding this limit will be truncated to 4 bytes.
+Consequently, the return value of sucha read syscall wil also be 4, indicating the actual number of bytes read.

+## Pre-image Communication
+The `preimageKey` and `preimageOffset` state are updated via read/write syscalls to the pre-image read and write file descriptors (see [I/O](#io)).
+The `preimageKey` buffers the stream of bytes written to the pre-image write fd.
+Writes to the pre-image write fd resets the `preimageOffset`, indicating the intent to read a new pre-image.

+When handling pre-image reads, the `preimageKey` is used to lookup the pre-imgae data from an oracle.
+A max 4-byte chunk of the pre-image at the `preimageOffset` is returned by the read.
+Each read operation increases the `preimageOffset` by the number of bytes requested (capped at 4 bytes).

 ## Exceptions
 The FPVM may throw an exception rather than output a post-state to signal an invalid state transition.
-Nominally, the FPVM must throw an exception whenever it encounters an invalid instruction (either via an invalid opcode or an instruction referencing registers outside the general purpose registers).
+Nominally, the FPVM must throw an exception in the following cases:
+- invalid instruction (either via an invalid opcode or an instruction referencing registers outside the general purpose registers).
+- Pre-image read at an offset larger than the size of the pre-image.